 Ukraine is a CODEX Alimentarius Commission member, but it maintains its own positive list of additives.
-All food additives are subject to in-country registration (per Chapter 5 Article 29 of the Law 1602-IV) by the Ministry of Healthcare.
+All food additives are subject to in-country registration (per Chapter 5 Article 29 of Law 1602-IV) by the Ministry of Healthcare.
 The importation of food products that contain non-registered additives is not allowed, although importers may seek registration with the MHCU.
-For the list of other additives and substances subject to registration in Ukraine, please refer to "Special Food Product" subsection.
+For the list of other additives and substances subject to registration in Ukraine, please refer to the "Special Food Product" subsection.

 The old list of approved food additives was canceled by the Cabinet of Ministers as of September 24, 2015.
-As of June 2022, the Ukrainian competent authority has yet to publish the new official list of approved additives, as required by law.
-However, Ukrainian officially verbally stated that all EU-registered food additives are allowed in domestically produced and imported food products.
-The most recent consolidated EU list as stipulated by Annex II, Regulation (EC) No 1333/2008 is available here.
+As of June 2023, the Ukrainian competent authority has yet to publish the new official list of approved additives, as required by law.
+However, a draft regulation is being discussed and notified to the WTO.
+Ukraine is expected to introduce a positive list of food additives.

+Ukrainian officials verbally stated that all EU-registered food additives are allowed in domestically produced and imported food products.
+The most recent consolidated EU list, as stipulated by Annex II, Regulation (EC) No 1333/2008, is available here.
 This EU list is currently the only guidance for potential exporters.

-An importer may submit a petition to the MHCU requesting registration of a non-EU approved food additive.
+An importer may submit a petition to the MHCU requesting registration of a non-EU-approved food additive.
 The registration process should take less than 120 days.
 In cases where the food additive is approved by a recognized, competent, international organization (see Executive Summary for a list of recognized organizations; the CODEX Alimentarius Commission is included), the additive can be registered under expedited procedures.
 Under expedited procedures, the MHCU will review a dossier available from the international organization and will conduct an assessment review of specific Ukrainian use conditions as well as the approved detection method availability.
 The expedited registration process should take less than 30 days.
 FAS Kyiv is unaware of any non-EU feed additive registration cases.

 According to the WTO accession Working Group Report (Paragraph 2327), Ukraine agreed to accept recommendations of the CODEX Alimentarius Commission on maximum residue levels.
-However, an exporter is advised to follow the EU-established MRLs for EU-approved substances and CODEX established MRLs for substances not on the EU-list when such substances would be approved.
+However, an exporter is advised to follow the EU-established MRLs for EU-approved substances, and CODEX-established MRLs for substances not on the EU list when such substances would be approved.